Cockatoo: Morphology

 The cockatoos are generally medium to large parrots of stocky build, which range from 30–60 cm in length and 300–1200 g in weight; however, one species, the cockatiel, is considerably smaller and slimmer than the other species, being 32 cm long (including its long pointed tail feathers) and 80–100 g in weight.
 The movable headcrest, which is present in all cockatoos, is spectacular in many species; it is raised when the bird lands from flying or when it is aroused.
 Cockatoos share many features with other parrots, including the characteristic curved beak shape and a zygodactyl foot, with the two middle toes forward and the two outer toes backward.
 They differ in the presence of an erectile crest and their lack of the Dyck texture feather composition which causes the bright blues and greens seen in true parrots.

 Like other parrots, cockatoos have short legs, strong claws, a waddling gait and often use their strong bill as a third limb when climbing through branches.
 They generally have long broad wings used in rapid flight, with speeds up to 70 km/h being recorded for galahs.
-The members of the genus Calyptorhynchus and larger white cockatoos, such as the sulphur-crested cockatoo and Major Mitchell's cockatoo, have shorter, rounder wings and a more leisurely flight.
+The members of the genus Calyptorhynchus and larger white cockatoos, such as the sulphur-crested cockatoo and the pink cockatoo, have shorter, rounder wings and a more leisurely flight.

 Cockatoos have a large bill, which is kept sharp by rasping the two jaws together when resting.
 The bill is complemented by a large muscular tongue which helps manipulate seeds inside the bill so that they can be de-husked before eating.
 During the de-husking, the lower jaw applies the pressure, the tongue holds the seed in place and the upper jaw acts as an anvil.
 The eye region of the skull is reinforced to support muscles which move the jaws sideways.
 The bills of male cockatoos are generally slightly larger than those of their female counterparts, but this size difference is quite marked in the palm cockatoo.